PedoroSantos/MyFirstMobileGame/readme.md

 ![status](https://img.shields.io/badge/Status%3A-released-green)
 <hr>

--This project was developed by Senac high school students, with the aim of making a mobile game about networks.
+This project was developed by Senac high school students, with the aim of making a mobile game about networks.